-If you already set up your Discovery account and want to renew online, login below.
+If you already set up your library account and want to renew online, login below.
 If you need to establish a library account, see 'How to Create a Library Account' above.

 Item loan periods and access to online subscription databases depends on your current affiliation with the university.
 Here is a closer look:

 NDNU students, faculty, and staff are eligible for library privileges with their NDNU ID card.
 This includes access to computers and online subscriptions databases.

 Alumni are considered to be part of the NDNU community and may borrow library items.
 Alumni wishing to borrow library items, must have a campus ID card.
 Obtaining an ID card involves a few steps and a small fee, and it all begins with the Campus Housing office.
 Alumni are encouraged to call Housing prior to visiting campus to know what steps are expected of them to obtain an ID card and to know when Housing is open.